jverzani/SymPyCore.jl/docs/src/Tutorial/gotchas.md

 !!! tip "Julia differences"

     Only a select set of functions and classes are imported in `julia`, others can be accessed from the `sympy` module that is created when the package is loaded.
+Further SymPy libraries can be imported, as shown in the Overview documentation page.

 ```@repl Julia
 x + 1